Investment rationale

 GRO’s Role

-GRO acted as a strategic partner to leadership — adding perspective, structure, and challenge without displacing founder control.
+GRO acted as a strategic partner to leadership — adding perspective, structure, and challenge without displacing leadership autonomy.

 01